phirwe/CSCI5922-Siamese-CNN-For-Authorship-Verification/README.md

 All package requirements are in `requirements.txt`and can be installed by running `install_dependencies.sh` The Authors dataset can be downloaded by running `download_data.sh` in the `Dataset` directory.

+`Model_checkpoints/best` is a checkpoint from training 20 epochs on 40,000 training pairs, it is available for testing or as pretraining.

 ### Hyperparameters

 In `train.py` there are several hyperparameters available to adjust declared at the top of the script